PurdueCAM2Project/Training/ImageTeam/week_4.md

 For SSD, the weights are made available at the github page.
 [I've linked the ILSVRC trainval1 weights here](https://drive.google.com/open?id=0BzKzrI_SkD1_a2NKQ2d1d043VXM) :smile:

+### Tasks

-Get training started for your model.
+1. Get training started for your model.
 No need to converge.
 Please send me a screen-shot of the model training.

-For the PASCAL VOC 2012 training-set and the CAM2 dataset:
+2. For the PASCAL VOC 2012 training-set and the CAM2 dataset:
    - report the mAP of your model
    - visualize 10 detected images

    For the PASCAL VOC 2012 dataset, also plot the AP plots for each class with (a) not threshold and (b) a threshold at confidence of 0.5 or greater.

    Remember to ignore output for classes that don't exist in the dataset.

-**To Submit:**
+### To Submit:
-1. Screenshot of training
+- Screenshot of training
-2. PASCAL VOC 2012
+- PASCAL VOC 2012
     1. mAP
     2. 10 detected images
-  3. AP plots for each class
+    3. AP Plots
-    1. no threshold
-    2. threshold at confidence 0.5
-3. CAM2
+- CAM2
     1. mAP
-  1. 10 detected images
+    2. 10 detected images